Rob Lowe: 1976–1998: Early roles and leading man stardom

 Lowe got his first professional acting role in 1976 when he was 12 and still living in Dayton.
 He played an errand boy in a production of Sherlock Holmes at the Wright State University summer theater.
 He landed the part by calling every local theater and asking each if there was a part for a child in a play.
 Lowe was paid $150 for the role.
 In 1979, Lowe landed the part of Tony Flanagan in the short-lived television comedy A New Kind of Family.
 One of Lowe's earliest roles came in the 1983 television film Thursday's Child, for which he received his first Golden Globe Award nomination for Best Supporting Actor in a Series, Miniseries, or Television Film.
 He also appeared in the music video for The Go-Go's song, "Turn to You".

-His breakthrough role, however, was as Sodapop Curtis in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, where he shared the screen with an ensemble cast that included Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Ralph Macchio, and Patrick Swayze.
-Next in 1984, he starred opposite Jodie Foster in Tony Richardson's The Hotel New Hampshire.
-Lowe and Estevez reunited in St. Elmo's Fire, making them the two more prominent actors from the group known as the Brat Pack.
-About Last Night... followed, with Demi Moore (who had starred alongside Lowe in St. Elmo's Fire).
+His breakthrough roles, however, were in 1983 as Sodapop Curtis in Francis Ford Coppola's cinematic adaptation of S. E. Hinton's novel, The Outsiders, where he shared the screen with an ensemble cast that included Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Ralph Macchio, and Patrick Swayze, and as "Skip" Burroughs IV in the coming-of-age comedy film Class along with Andrew McCarthy and Jacqueline Bisset.
+Next in 1984, he starred opposite Jodie Foster in Tony Richardson's The Hotel New Hampshire, and opposite Ally Sheedy and Amanda Pays in the sports film Oxford Blues.
+Lowe and Estevez reunited in St. Elmo's Fire (1985), making them the two more prominent actors from the group known as the Brat Pack.
+About Last Night...
+(1986) followed, with Demi Moore (who had starred alongside Lowe in St. Elmo's Fire).
 He then received his second Golden Globe nomination for Best Supporting Actor for his role as the mentally disabled Rory in Square Dance (1987).

 In August 1987, he performed on stage, playing Baron Tusenbach in Chekov's The Three Sisters at The Williamstown Theatre Festival.
 In 1993, while filming a British TV production of the Tennessee Williams play Suddenly, Last Summer with Maggie Smith and Natasha Richardson, he recalled in an interview that he had run into Paul Newman four years earlier at the Williamstown Theatre Festival, and that Newman had encouraged him to continue to work in theatre.
+In 1988, he starred in the thriller Masquerade.
 In 1989, as part of the opening ceremony for the (critically derided) telecast of the 61st Academy Awards produced by Allan Carr, Lowe made his musical debut singing a reworked duet of Creedence Clearwater Revival's "Proud Mary" alongside actress Eileen Bowman, who was dressed as an unauthorized depiction of Snow White.
-Lowe appeared in 1992's Wayne's World and 1994's The Stand, based on Stephen King's book of the same name.
+In the 1990s, Lowe appeared in Wayne's World (1992), The Stand (1994), based on Stephen King's book of the same name, Tommy Boy (1995) and Contact (1997).